cs-education/classTranscribe/readme.txt

 rm csr.pem

 # This will create a very basic cert/key.
 A more secure method may be needed later on.
+# 365 is the number of days that the certificate will last. iTrust recommends 10 to 20 years.

+To retrieve any of the user attributes, you can access them via request.user[<<paramer>>].
+You may need to find out what that parameter is, as I believe they are nearly nonsense strings of numbers.

 ==Metadata==
 There's a commented out section (currently) in server.js.